logicmoo/NomicMU/README.md

 ...
 ````

 # NPC AI

-NPCs are non-player characters they are just like human characters except they have no one logged in and controlling them.
-However you may log into any one of them and take control.
+NPCs are non-player characters they are just like human characters (isntances of persons)
-Or simply occupy their mind knowing, seeing and hearing what they do.
+except they have no one logged in and controlling them.

+# Project Progress and Goals

+Initialy NomicMU was PrologMUD which was created to ensure the world was stable and working (but not using English).
+NomicMU extends PrologMUD with two features: English and Forking.
+The English is as described above.
+The forking allows potential commands and AI to see if something makes sense in the world before commiting it back to PrologMUDs global state.
+A person or NPC can began processing in a private state-space.
+Also it is used for parsing things like:
+"Joe belives the rocks are trying to tell him something".
+This allows a private world in Joe props/2 database where the rocks really are.

+Instead is uses the language that NomicMU converts your English into.
+NomicMU is a